samdark/yiipowered/modules/api1/docs.md

 Return data:

-- `totalValue` - total voting to project.
+- `votingResult` - voting result for a project.

 ## `/users` <a href="#users" id="users">#</a>